top of page

 Our goal in this position, like in every other backbend, is to try to touch every part of the rainbow with our spine.
 We do this by distributing the load through the whole curve of the spine and focusing on creating length in the spine before creating depth in our arch.

-When back bending we want to avoid compression of any area of the spine, commonly referred to in the physio world as ‘hinging’.
+When backbending we want to avoid compression of one specific of the spine, commonly referred to in the physio world as ‘hinging’.
+But instead we aim to spread the load of the bend.
 There are 4 common places we hinge in the spine when performing a backbend which are:

 1. The alanto-occipital joint (joint of the skull & first point of the cervical spine)